maialsh/ORCA/README_LLM_BACKDOOR_EVALUATION.md

 ### No Results Found
 - Ensure JSON files contain `Alpha-XX` or `Beta-XX` in filenames
-- Check that BinSleuth files have expected keys (`static_analysis`, `api_clustering`, etc.)
+- Check that ORCA files have expected keys (`static_analysis`, `api_clustering`, etc.)
 - Verify CAPA files have `rules` and `meta` sections

 ### LLM Module Errors
 - The system will fall back to keyword analysis if LLM unavailable
-- Check BinSleuth configuration if you want full LLM analysis
+- Check ORCA configuration if you want full LLM analysis

 ### Performance Issues
 - LLM analysis can be slow - each result requires individual analysis